Last updated March 2026

 ← All Programs

-Last Updated: February 2026 | Source: USDA-NRCS, program regulations, and practitioner experience
+Last Updated: March 2026 | Source: USDA-NRCS, program regulations, and practitioner experience

 This is a free guide, not financial or legal advice.
-Program details change — always verify current information with your local NRCS office before making decisions.
+Program details change.
+Always verify current information with your local NRCS office before making decisions.
 Help us improve: if something here is wrong or outdated, let us know.

-The 30-Second Version
+The Short Version

-What EQIP Actually Is
+What EQIP Is

 Key facts:

-• It covers hundreds of different conservation practices
+• Hundreds of eligible conservation practices

 • Available practices and payment rates vary by state

-• As of 2025, payment caps have been removed (previously capped at $450,000 over a 5-year farm bill cycle)
+• As of 2025, payment caps have been removed (previously capped at $450,000 over 5 years)

 Who Qualifies